 From experience and observation, Carlin suggested Sainz might not see it that way.

-The son of a double world rally champion and three-times Dakar winner, Sainz has always set himself high goals and had plenty to live up to.
+PRESSURE ON The son of a double world rally champion and three-times Dakar winner, Sainz has always set himself high goals and had plenty to live up to.

 “I think the pressure actually will be on Charles’ shoulders,” said Carlin.
 “When Carlos really steps up he could be the surprise show there and make the tifosi (fans) very, very happy.”